cloudfoundry-incubator/kubo-deployment/docs/guides/gcp-pcf/README.md

 # Example: Existing Pivotal Cloud Foundry and Kubo on GCP

+## Prerequisites

+1. These instructions assume that you have an installation of PCF running on GCP with the [Routing Release](https://github.com/cloudfoundry-incubator/routing-release) enabled

 ## Prepare Infrastructure

 1. In your existing Google Cloud Platform project, enable the following APIs: